KarGourav09/KarGourav09/README.md

 Software Engineer and Web Developer
 -----------------------------------

-🚀 \*\*Aspiring Developer | Builder | Tech Explorer\*\*

-I’m a passionate and curious developer at the beginning of my journey in the world of technology, focused on turning ideas into real, impactful projects.
-Currently a first-year college student, I’m actively building my skills in \*\*web development, automation, and problem-solving\*\*, while exploring opportunities that push me to grow beyond the classroom.

-💻 I enjoy working on:

-\* Frontend & backend web development

-\* Automation workflows (n8n, AI tools, scripting)

-\* Open-source contributions and real-world projects

-\* Building practical solutions rather than just theoretical code

-🌱 Right now, I’m focused on:

-\* Strengthening my core programming fundamentals

-\* Learning modern web technologies and frameworks

-\* Exploring AI-powered tools and automation systems

-\* Participating in hackathons, internships, and open-source programs

-⚡ What drives me:

-I believe in \*\*learning by building\*\*.
-Instead of waiting to be “ready,” I prefer diving into projects, making mistakes, and improving along the way.
-My goal is to become a developer who not only writes code but \*\*creates meaningful products that solve real problems\*\*.

-🎯 Current Goals:

-\* Land impactful internships (Web Dev / AI / Automation)

-\* Build a strong portfolio of real-world projects

-\* Contribute to open source consistently

-\* Develop a strong personal brand in tech

-🛠️ Tech I’m exploring:

 \`HTML\` \`CSS\` \`JavaScript\` \`Git\` \`GitHub\` \`n8n\` \`APIs\` \`Automation Tools\` \*(and growing every day)\*

 * 🌍  I'm based in India